 If you have an Android phone, Google has simplified the setup process.
 You can complete the sign-in process on your phone.

-That means your new Android TV box has access to your phone and you’ll never have to type in your password again!
+That means your new Android TV box has access to your phone, and you’ll never have to type in your password again!

 Step 19: Enter your password or complete the sign-in process on your mobile phone.

-After you read through the terms and conditions, you’ll have the option of backing up your account to your Google Drive storage.
-Depending on how you use your device, this may be a good idea.
-I wasn’t planning on storing anything critical on my Android TV box so I didn’t set it up.
+This may be a good idea, depending on how you use your device.
+I wasn’t planning on storing anything critical on my Android TV box, so I didn’t set it up.

 Step 20 (optional): Enable backup to Google Drive